pablolovera/laravel-docs/collections.md

 <a name="method-shift"></a>
 #### `shift()` {#collection-method}

-O método `shift` remove e retorna o primeiro item da coleção:
+The `shift` method removes and returns the first item from the collection:

     $collection = collect([1, 2, 3, 4, 5]);